PrabhuPugal/Image-Steganography/README.md

 5. Please ensure that your code adheres to the project's coding standards and includes appropriate documentation.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+Feel free to use and modify the code for your own projects.

 ## Contact
 For questions or feedback, please reach out to me at prabhupugal01@gmail.com.